brainsatplay/hightime/README.md

 # Proposal: hightime
- High-performance time series analysis on the browser
+High-Performance Time Series Analysis on the Web

 ## Description
 The following excerpt is taken from [Toward Community-Driven Big Open Brain Science: Open Big Data and Tools for Structure, Function, and Genetics](https://www.annualreviews.org/doi/abs/10.1146/annurev-neuro-100119-110036).